-Always CHECK, CLEAN, DRY your boots, waders and line between ANY water in North Island or South Island!
+Always CHECK, CLEAN, DRY your boat, boots, waders and line between ANY water in North Island or South Island!

 Didymo (Didymosphenia geminata) or 'Rock Snot' is a nasty invasive freshwater algae which decimates the ecology(trout food) and is present in some South Island rivers in New Zealand.
 It is spread by anglers failing to clean their gear.